Shropshire Council

 We need to know about your income and your capital before we can decide whether we can help towards the cost of any funded support you may need.
 Income includes pensions, allowances like disability living allowance, attendance allowance and employment and support allowance.
 We don't count wages.
 Capital includes savings, ISAs, property you don't live in, premium bonds and shares in companies.

 There are different rules for financial assessments for people who are living in their own home and those who stay in a care or residential home.
-However, we use one form, a 'financial declaration', to gather all of the information we need to work out how much you'll contribute to the support services you need.
+Our online financial assessment calculator for adult social care charges is quick and easy to use.
+It gives you an estimate of what you might have to pay towards the cost of care and support arranged by Shropshire Council.

 If you don't want us to assess you based on your finances we'll assume you're able to meet the full cost of any services you need without assistance from us.